 Common Entrepreneur Terms, Vocabulary, and Acronyms

-Whether refreshing your buzzwords or making the leap into the world of entrepreneurship, you will need to familiarize yourself with all the terms of entrepreneurship—the vocabulary, acronyms, and slang used by fellow entrepreneurs you will be meeting and working with.
+Whether refreshing your buzzwords or making the leap into the world of entrepreneurship, it is important to familiarize yourself with all of the terms, vocabulary, acronyms, and slang used by fellow entrepreneurs you will be meeting and working with.

 - Taking ownership of another business.
 Frequently used in conjunction with the word merger, as in mergers and acquisitions or M&As.

-- The activity of attracting public attention to a product or business, as by paid announcements in the print, broadcast, or electronic media.
+- The activity of attracting public attention to a product or business through paid announcements in print, broadcast, or electronic media.
 Not to be confused with marketing or public relations.
-See AMIC.com for an extensive glossary of advertising terms.

 - Individuals who back emerging entrepreneurial ventures, usually as a bridge to get from the self-funded stage to the level of business that would both need and attract venture capital.
 Funding level ranges anywhere from $50,000 to $2 million.